Dysport® Injections in Manhattan

 Dysport injections are ideal for nearly anyone wishing to reduce the appearance of fine lines and wrinkles on the face and restore a younger, more refreshed appearance.
 The injections are administered directly into the facial muscles that cause frown lines and other wrinkles; these injections are generally painless, with no need for anesthesia.
 Treatment sessions typically take less 15 minutes, and are administered at six-week intervals.
 Three to five injections are usually required to achieve desired results.

 Dysport injections are generally safe, although there are certain risks associated with any procedure.
 These risks include soreness and bruising for several hours after treatment, an allergic reaction or ptosis (droopiness of the eyelid).
-The risk of complications can be reduced by choosing a qualified physician for your procedure
+The risk of complications can be reduced by choosing a qualified physician such as Dr. Goldman for your procedure.

 Applications For Dysport Injectable